-Mr. Gavriel David Meron resigned as a director, effective August 14, 2019.
-At our 2019 annual general meeting of shareholders held on December 5, 2019, our shareholders re-elected Messrs.
-Yitzhak Nissan, Mordechai Marmorstein, David Rubner and Erez Meltzer to serve as a directors until our 2020 annual general meeting of shareholders.
-Mr. Gad Dovev was elected to serve as an external director for a second three-year term, at our 2017 meeting of shareholders held on October 17, 2017.
+At our 2020 annual general meeting of shareholders held on October 29, 2020, our shareholders re-elected Messrs.
+Yitzhak Nissan, Mordechai Marmorstein, David Rubner and Erez Meltzer to serve as a directors until our 2021 annual general meeting of shareholders.
+Mr. Gad Dovev was elected to serve as an external director for a third three-year term, at our 2020 meeting of shareholders held on October 29, 2020.
 Ms. Ilana Lurie was elected to serve as an external director for a second three-year term, at our 2018 meeting of shareholders held on September 6, 2018.

 Yitzhak Nissan has served as our Chairman of the Board of Directors since November 2013, and is a member of our Banking Committee.
-As of October 2014, Mr. Nissan serves also as our Chief Executive Officer.
+From October 2014 to July 2018, Mr. Nissan also served as our Chief Executive Officer.
 Mr. Nissan is the founder of Nistec Group and has served as its chief executive officer since 1985.
 Mr. Nissan served as a member of ILTAM (Israeli Users' Association of Advanced Technologies in Hi-Tech Integrated Systems) Presidential Board between 2008 and 2009, and as a Presiding Member of the Israeli Association of Electronics and Software Industries since 2012.
 Mr. Nissan also established the VPs Operations Forum, which brings thought leadership to 200 VPs of operations from diverse hi-tech companies in Israel.
 In 2008, Mr. Nissan received the Distinguished Industry Award from the mayor of Petach Tikva Municipality.
-Mr. Nissan holds a BSc. degree in Electronic Engineering from the University of Buffalo.
-New York.
+Mr. Nissan holds a BSc. degree in Electronic Engineering from the University of Buffalo, New York.